Which courses can I take?

 MATH Matters- Premium

-Held August 24-28, provides live help and resources, Math Matters Premium offers everything in the free version with the added bonus of interactive group sessions with a Study Group Leader and a MATH Matters e-textbook.
+Held August 23-27, including live help and resources, Math Matters Premium offers everything in the free version with the added bonus of interactive group sessions with a Study Group Leader and a MATH Matters e-textbook.

 The fee for Math Matters- Premium is $250, including HST.

 Math Matters covers and reviews topics like: